Transition of Power

 I hope that these ideas can help you to improve your lodge and treat it as a sanctum sanctorum.

-Made a Mason at sight
+Made a Mason at Sight

 Two new brothers were added at sight in the last week, and Chris Hodapp at the Freemasons for Dummies blog gave them both a terrific introduction to the fold.
 Welcome to the newly made brothers Shaquille O’Neal and Brother Richard Dreyfuss.
 Dreyfuss, Hodapp reported, was made by M:.W:.
 Grand Master Jesse Villarreal of the Grand Lodge of D.C., and O’Neal by M:.W:.
 Grand Master Frederick B. Summer of the Most Worshipful Prince Hall Grand Lodge of Massachusetts F&AM.